 Alysia A. Solow is a partner of Constantine Cannon LLP.
-She directs the firm’s e-Discovery Practice Group and is the firm’s Hiring Partner.
+She directs the firm’s e-Discovery Practice Group and is the intake partner in the Whistleblower Practice Group.
+In addition, Ms. Solow is the firm’s Hiring Partner.

-Ms. Solow is a member of the antitrust section of the American Bar Association, the New York Women Antitrust Lawyers Group and The Sedona Conference® Working Groups on Electronic Document Retention and Production (WG-1) and International Electronic Information Management, Discovery and Disclosure (WG-2).
+Ms. Solow is a member of the New York Women Antitrust Lawyers Group, Women in eDiscovery’s NYC chapter and The Sedona Conference’ Working Groups on Electronic Document Retention and Production (WG-1) and International Electronic Information Management, Discovery and Disclosure (WG-6).
 She was a contributor to the ABA Section of Antitrust Law’s Antitrust Law Developments (6th edition, 2007).
 Ms. Solow is admitted to practice in New York and Connecticut, and before the United States District Courts for the Southern and Eastern Districts of New York.

 Partner Alysia Solow spoke on the panel, Ready.
 Set.
 Strategize. at The Master’s Conference, July 23, 2019 in New York, New York.
 Click here to...Read More